harrisonlab/phytophthora_fragariae/README.md

 B) From Augustus gene models - Hmm evidence of WY domains
 C) From Augustus gene models - Hmm evidence of RxLR effectors
 D) From Augustus gene models - Hmm evidence of CRN effectors
+E) From Augustus gene models - ApoplastP prediction of apoplastic effectors
-E) From ORF fragments - Signal peptide & RxLR motif
+F) From ORF fragments - Signal peptide & RxLR motif
-F) From ORF fragments - Hmm evidence of WY domains
+G) From ORF fragments - Hmm evidence of WY domains
-G) From ORF fragments - Hmm evidence of RxLR effectors
+H) From ORF fragments - Hmm evidence of RxLR effectors
-H) From ORF fragments - Hmm evidence of CRN effectors
+I) From ORF fragments - Hmm evidence of CRN effectors
+J) From ORF fragments - ApoplastP prediction of apoplastic effectors

 ##A) From Augustus gene models - Signal peptide & RxLR motif